Your Digital Competitive Edge

 The future is digital, and the race is on.
 Businesses across the world are approaching a crucial juncture where those who have the ability to adapt their operations to a rapidly evolving landscape will have the edge over their competitors.
 To survive today, networks must also become digital to:

 "Companies with digital ready networks are growing revenue, profits and customer retention 2 to 3 times more quickly than those with legacy networks."

 Through real-time data you can gain insights into where your traffic is coming from, what devices are being used, and what security threats are putting your business at risk.
 In a nutshell, that’s your who, what and where, covered.
-Done right, the network edge offers a wealth of information and by leveraging Cisco’s Digital Network Architecture (DNA) you gain granular insight into your users, the devices they use, and the applications they access.
+Done right, the network edge offers a wealth of information and by leveraging Cisco’s Digital Network Architecture (Cisco DNA) you gain granular insight into your users, the devices they use, and the applications they access.

 Leveraging their network data to provide location based services helps Deakin University better understand student and staff movement and building usage to dramatically improve user experience.

 With IoT set to create 50 billion endpoints by 2020, manually tracking devices and users on your network is no longer plausible.

 Networks today must understand what needs to be done and then do it based on business rules with little or no human intervention.

 Networks must now be secure, agile and automated.